NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

         width="1312"
         height="940" />
     <figcaption>
         <a href="#figure-spa-no-preload">SPA without preloading:</a> In this example, the client downloads the single page app's code which starts fetching page data at t=556ms.
-The data is received at t=972 and finally rendered to the screen at <a href="/blog/web-frontend-performance/waterfall-diagram/spa-no-preload.json">t=1172ms</a>.
+The data is received at t=972 and finally rendered to the screen at <a target="_blank" href="/blog/web-frontend-performance/waterfall-diagram/spa-no-preload.json">t=1172ms</a>.
     </figcaption>
 </figure>